Sallie Fiske: Views

 In a 1978 Coast to Coast Times interview, Fiske described herself as "a journalist, an observer of people," and identified as "a feminist—perhaps more of a feminist than a woman."
 She spoke of gender equality, empathy, and what she called "the co-sexual movement," saying that "women have a greater advantage than men [because] we have become aware of who we are; our searches are very similar."

 Fiske also spoke out against representations of women in media.
 In a 1982 lecture at the Academy of Motion Picture Arts and Sciences, she criticized traditional animated films for portraying women as helpless and influencing young audiences with limiting images of women.

-Death and legacy
+Death

 Fiske died on February 19, 2004, at her home in West Hollywood at the age of 75 after a year of declining health.
 Her papers are preserved at the ONE National Gay & Lesbian Archives at the University of Southern California.

-Fiske was regarded as a pioneer of women in broadcast journalism and as a key early voice in Los Angeles' LGBTQ+ community.
+The Los Angeles Times described Fiske as a pioneering television journalist and longtime gay-rights activist.
 Journalist Shelby Grad described her as a mentor whose "empathy and rage at the forces she felt were killing her community" transformed those around her.